Seven Sisters Market: History

 The traders, other local campaigners, and diverse supporters fought a long campaign to prevent the development and to continue the market.
 The campaign drew support from (the future British Prime Minister, then mayor of London) Boris Johnson and drew a rebuke to the British Government from the Office of the United Nations High Commissioner for Human Rights.
-In 2021 Grainger announced that it has abandoned its planned development.
+In 2021 Grainger announced that it has abandoned its planned development citing changes economic conditions.

 All public Markets in England were closed in 2020 as the British government attempted to control the transmission of SARS-CoV-2 during the COVID-19 pandemic.
 Whilst the market was closed, Places for London identified safety issues with the site and the market remained closed after the Government ended control measures.
 The market reopen in September 2025 in a temporary purpose built site, adjacent to the original, whilst the main building is refurbished.